NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 ![png](/images/2019-04-01-Deep-Learning-from-Scratch/output_40_1.png)

-Up untill now, we were only looking at the shapes of random predictions.
+Up until now, we were only looking at the shapes of random predictions.
 Let's see if the neural network can approximate the relationship between *Input* and *Output*.

 We will create an *Input* vector with 10,000 elements randomly picked from $$U[-1, 1)$$.
 We will create a *Target* vector from the input using the following relation: